The Charleston Team, January 2015 (c) Paul Harding

-- Providing a strategic overview and leadership for the Charleston Trust and Charleston Enterprises
+- Providing a strategic overview and executive leadership of the Charleston Trust and Charleston Enterprises Ltd.

-- Development and delivery of the Charleston Centenary Project and fundraising for the £7 million that is required for the project.
+- Development and delivery of the £8.5m Charleston Centenary Project

-- Development of Charleston’s organisational capacity in the lead up to the completion of the Centenary Project.
+- Development of Charleston’s organisational capacity and resources in the lead up to the completion of the Centenary Project.